 And Louisiana Tech is a solid football program which has won five consecutive bowl games.
 Rice would pick up the pieces and move on.

 But, a win on Saturday would speak volumes.
 It would serve as validation, of sorts, to the Owls’ meticulous dedication to process and effort.
 If this team is as good as they believe themselves to be, there’s no reason the Owls can’t be a factor in Conference USA this season.

 One game won’t definitely prove that one way or another, but those inside the Patterson Center could use some confirmation they’re on the right track.
 Bloomgren himself said it best.
 “We got a new season on the horizon.
-Every goal that our players put on the covenant is intact.”Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Every goal that our players put on the covenant is intact.”Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football Recruiting: 2020 Linebacker Terreance Ellis commits to Owls

 - Conference USA Football 2020: Stop rate and three-and-out defense

 - Rice Basketball 2020: Owls outrun by North Texas on the road